 This is a great article written by Kristi Hines on Moz.com that lists everything you need to know about setting up Google Analytics and the types of reports you can run.
 Read more

-Once you have decided on a niche and website name, you will need to choose a web host.
+Once you have decided on a niche and name for your blog or website, you will need to choose a web host.
 When I first looked for a web host, I knew absolutely nothing about where to begin.
-After doing some research, I found some of the most important items to keep in mind when deciding on a web host.
-Read more

-I’ve been thinking about starting a blog for over a year now.
+Have you been wanting to start a blog but haven’t been able to pick a niche?
 After being laid off from my long-time job, I decided to retrain in a different field.
-I started taking classes in web design, and that has given me the motivation to start my blog.
+I started taking classes in web design, and that gave me the motivation to start my blog.
 The problem was, I couldn’t decide exactly what I wanted to blog about.

 Does choosing your blog name seem like an impossible task?
 Sometimes one of the hardest things to do is to come up with a blog name that you love.
 Here are 4 tips to help you come up with a great name.